Fellowship in Orthopaedic Manual Physical Therapy

 Boston University’s Fellowship in Orthopaedic Manual Physical Therapy, in collaboration with Professional Physical Therapy, offers the opportunity for licensed physical therapists to elevate their level of clinical practice, advance their careers, and become leaders in the physical therapy profession.

-The Fellowship is approximately one year in length.
-Fellows enrolled in the program will be hired full time for the duration of the fellowship at one of the outpatient clinical sites associated with the fellowship program.
+The Fellowship is approximately one year in length with participants hired as full-time employees at one of the outpatient clinical sites associated with the program.
 Each clinical site provides the breadth and depth of clinical experiences and expertise to further prepare fellows to be direct access providers and to become Fellows in the AAOMPT.
-Fellows will receive weekly 1:1 mentoring by expert clinicians and faculty throughout the length of the program and be provided weekly scheduled time to practice skills.
-They will also participate in regular grand rounds and journal clubs and will have their mentor available for discussion during the approximately 35 hours per week the fellow will be treating patients independently, allowing for ample exposure to refine their clinical skills.
+During the program, participants receive weekly 1:1 mentoring by expert clinicians and faculty throughout their experience and are provided weekly scheduled training in manual skills.
+They will also participate in regular grand rounds and journal clubs and will have their mentor available for discussion during the approximately 35 hours per week that the participant will be treating patients independently, allowing for ample exposure to refine their clinical skills.

 Didactic training will be conducted through various methods utilizing technology, and more complex areas of patient management are emphasized earlier on in the fellowship program to allow the maximal amount of mentored time in these areas.